-- Yellow heart, from Hyperdimention Neptunia Victory, is actually a forceably age-adjusted Peashy; her CPU form was artificially made an adult to best capitalize on her strength.
+- Yellow heart is actually a forceably age-adjusted Peashy; her CPU form was artificially made an adult to best capitalize on her strength.
 She later gets her child body back, but still becomes "the big me" when she transforms.

-- Another TF example, this time in Transformers Animated.
-After discovering that she's a pseudo-Transformer, Sari Sumdac uses her Allspark-enhanced security key on herself to see if she can upgrade herself.
+- Transformers Animated: After discovering that she's a pseudo-Transformer, Sari Sumdac uses her Allspark-enhanced security key on herself to see if she can upgrade herself.
 She succeeds, converting almost instantly from a girl of approximately 8 years old, to a much taller teenager.

 - Prince Adam's transformation sequence to He-Man in He-Man and the Masters of the Universe (2002) is this.
 Adam is a slender teenage prince, while He-Man is as badass and big as ever.